 - Members also have access to the Western Reserve Historical Society (including Hale Farm) through our group

 membership.
 The Society has one of the best collections of Civil War photographs in the country, not to mention shelf after shelf of Civil War books and interesting displays centered on regional history.

-- All of the above will be enjoyed in the company of men that share an avid interest in the Civil War.
+- All of the above will be enjoyed in the company of men and women who share an avid interest in the Civil War.
 The limited size of our group allows new members to travel in familiar company, learning and enjoying.
 Good fellowship is one of our guiding principles.